impostorsguides/impostorsguides.github.io/rbenv/part-1/1-e-content.md

 So without the `##*/` syntax, we get `./foo/bar/baz` as our output.  **With** this new syntax, we get just `baz` as the output.
 Therefore, adding `##*/` inside the curly braces had the effect of removing the leading `./foo/bar/` from `./foo/bar/baz`.

-Out of curiosity, what happens when I remove one of the two "#" symbols?
+Out of curiosity, what happens when I remove 1 of the 2 "#" symbols?

 ```
 #!/usr/bin/env bash